Iceland Landscape Photography Workshops

 What to expect from the workshop

-During your photography workshop in Southern Iceland, you will have two professional landscape photography tutors available to assist you.
-Both myself and Tony Higginson will be on hand to help you with all aspects of your photography, covering everything from camera technique and using filters right through to the finer elements of how to see a scene and composition.
+During your photography workshop in Southern Iceland, you will have a professional landscape photography tutor available to assist you.
+I will be on hand to help you with all aspects of your photography, covering everything from camera technique and using filters right through to the finer elements of how to see a scene and composition.

-We will be travelling in the latest winter equipped, specialised 4×4 vehicles complete with sizeable roof boxes for additional storage.
+Depending on the time of the year we will be visiting Iceland (either March or October) we will be travelling in either the latest winter equipped, specialised 4×4 vehicles complete with a sizeable roof box for additional storage or a minibus/large people carrier (depends on the weather).
 In order to get the most out of Southern Iceland, will be staying at various hotels which are strategically located to minimise travel time.
 Unlike some workshops available, you will not be sharing a hotel room as we believe that it is important that you have your own space to fully relax at the end of the day and get a good night’s sleep.

 As we have already touched on, Iceland can be a challenging place to photograph due the ever changing weather conditions, however we are not embarking on an arctic expedition.
 This workshop aims to provide a fun-filled, hugely memorable experience where people with a passion for landscape photography can capture images of a lifetime whilst having a great time.